Liberal democratic constitutions with references to socialism: Sri Lanka

 The first constitution of Sri Lanka, adopted on 22 May 1972, promised "the progressive advancement towards the establishment in Sri Lanka of a Socialist democracy" and to put an end to "economic and social privilege, disparity and exploitation".
 Despite the uprising the year earlier by the emerging Marxist–Leninist People's Liberation Front, the inclusion of the term socialist democracy did not create controversy.
 Another reason is that all Sri Lankan parties call themselves socialists, even the United National Party (UNP) which is considered right-wing.
 On that note, the UNP proposed during the 1977 parliamentary elections to establish "a mandate to draft, adopt and operate a new Republican Constitution in order to achieve the goal of a democratic socialist society".
 The name of the country became the Democratic Socialist Republic of Sri Lanka when the UNP proposed a new constitution which was adopted on 7 September 1978 and is still in effect.
 However, the constitution removed articles devoted to state ownership in the economy and instead wrote that the state seeks to establish "a democratic socialist society whose postulates recognize the coexistence of both private and public enterprise".

 Tanzania

 On 26 April 1964, Tanzania became a socialist state inspired by the Marxist–Leninist model and guided by Julius Nyerere's conception of African socialism.
+The constitution of Tanzania was passed in 1977.
 In 1992, Tanzania introduced a multi-party system within a liberal democratic framework.